Llama-4-Scout-17B-16E Measured: CPU Q6_K 17tok/s vs GPU nvfp4 60tok/s, Cache Strategy and 100K Context Boundary

 | PP (Prefill) | ~40 tok/s | Stable even with 2.5k-5k token prompts |

-| TG (Decode) | 16.3-17.5 tok/s | Uniform 16-core load, temp stable at 64°C |
+| TG (Decode) | 16.3-17.5 tok/s | Uniform 16-core load, temp stable at 64C |

-First run is extremely slow due to mmap page faults + full Prefill.
 From the second run onward, OS page cache + prompt cache reach steady-state speed.
 Prompt cache LCP (Longest Common Prefix) match shows f_keep > 0.7.
+For repeated jobs with a stable front half, later runs avoid full prefill cost.

 Config B: GPU nvfp4 (vLLM, Blackwell 96GB)